Risetech4drew/alx-system_engineering-devops/0x00-shell_basics/README.md

 6) ./5-listfilesdigitonly

 this script command displays the contents of working directory in long format,  user and group id numerically and hidden files starting with .

+7) ./6-firstdirectory

+this shell script creates a directiory in /tmp directory